Charlie Blackmon Preview, Player Props: Rockies vs. Dodgers

-The Colorado Rockies, including Charlie Blackmon and his .500 slugging percentage in past 10 games, including six extra-base hits but no home run), battle starter Emmet Sheehan and the Los Angeles Dodgers at Coors Field, Wednesday at 8:40 PM ET.
+The Colorado Rockies and Charlie Blackmon, who went 1-for-4 last time out, battle Ryan Yarbrough and the Los Angeles Dodgers at Coors Field, Thursday at 8:40 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Dodgers.
+In his last game he had a one-hit showing (1-for-4) against the Dodgers.

 Sportsbook Promo Codes